Lush, wild, and stunning; the Azores islands are a dream for photographers and lovers of the great outdoors and

 Closer than New Zealand for many and showcasing natural and geological phenomena comparable to Iceland, the ever-green Azores islands are slowly but surely starting to get noticed by the admirers of the great outdoors, warm climates, great food, affordable price tags, and overall, all-things-Portugal.

 Today we are proud to showcase Sao Miguel (please note the correct spelling is São Miguel, not Saõ Miguel), the largest and most populated island within the Azores archipelago.

 When to visit the Azores

 The short answer is always.
 However, let us explain:

-The Azores archipelago is composed by nine islands and offers a pleasantly warm climate all year round with winter temperatures around 20 °C (68°F) and a few showers, and summer temperatures around 25-30 °C (77-86 °F).
+The Azores archipelago is composed of nine islands and offers a pleasantly warm climate all year round with winter temperatures around 20 °C (68°F) and a few showers, and summer temperatures around 25-30 °C (77-86 °F).

 What’s even better, as we have already mentioned before, the Azores islands are still not flooded with tourists during the low and shoulder seasons (from early-Autumn to mid-Spring) so if we had to pick the best time to visit the Azores, that would be between October and April should you are like us and prefer to visit them without the crowds.
 However, if that wasn’t an issue for you, head there from May to September.
 You could catch the best time to spot whales (May) and the chance of rains will be significantly smaller.

 What to see in Sao Miguel

-Sao Miguel island features breathtaking views such as the one from Lagoa das Furnas, volcanic peaks and lakes as Lagoa do Congro, waterfalls like Salto do Prego, picturesque towns like Ribeira Grande, Nordeste and the capital Ponta Delgada, tea plantations, black sand beaches like Mosteiros, and a rugged coast that surfers and those looking forward to get close and personal with marine life particularly enjoy.
+Sao Miguel island features breathtaking views such as the one from Lagoa das Furnas, volcanic peaks and lakes as Lagoa do Congro, waterfalls like Salto do Prego, picturesque towns like Ribeira Grande, Nordeste and the capital Ponta Delgada, tea plantations, black sand beaches like Mosteiros, and a rugged coast that surfers and those looking forward to getting close and personal with marine life particularly enjoy.

 To get us started, here’s a short video that showcases some of the stunning landscapes you will find in this road trip guide to the best photography spots in Sao Miguel Island, Azores: